Skatterbrainz/Chocolatey/FudgePop/ControlFileSyntax.md

 (boy, that sounds impressive)

+**Ccontrol**

+* provides global settings for all devices and all operations included with FudgePop
+* Required:
+  * enabled="true" or "false" ("false" disables FudgePop)

 **Installs**

 * Element: /configuration/deployments/deployment
 * Required:
+  * device = "name" or "all"
+  * enabled = "true" or "false"
+  * when = "now" or "MM/DD/YYYY HH:MM AM/PM" (example: "10/27/2017 10:30 PM")
+  * innerText = names of Chocolatey packages, comma-separated (example: "7zip,vlc,office365proplus")
 * Optional:
+  * user = "name" or "all"

 **Removals**

 * Element: /configuration/removals/removal
 * Required:
+  * device = "name" or "all"
+  * enabled = "true" or "false"
+  * when = "now" or "MM/DD/YYYY HH:MM AM/PM" (example: "10/27/2017 10:30 PM")
 * Optional:
+  * user = "name" or "all"

 **Shortcut**